Bishop Matt Brain

-A Pastoral Handbook for Anglicans: Guidelines and resources for pastoral ministry (3rd Edition, 2018)
+A Pastoral Handbook for Anglicans: Guidelines and resources for pastoral ministry (3rd edition, 2018)

-The Revd Dr Charles Sherlock has taught Theology and Liturgy for over 40 years, chiefly at Ridley College and in the United Faculty of Theology, Melbourne.
+Charles has taught Theology and Liturgy for over 40 years, chiefly at Ridley College and in the United Faculty of Theology, Melbourne.
 He was a member of the Liturgy Commission which drafted A Prayer Book for Australia, and has been a member of the Anglican-Roman Catholic International Commission since 1991.

-The Reverend Dr Christopher Newell
+The Revd Dr Christopher Newell

-Author of Euthanasia, Death and Dying: An Anglican Resource
+Euthanasia, Death and Dying: An Anglican Resource

-The Reverend Dr Elizabeth Smith
+The Revd Dr Elizabeth Smith

-Author of Prayers and Plays for Christmas and Holy Week
+Prayers and Plays for Christmas and Holy Week

 Emeritus Professor Brian Fletcher

 Emeritus Professor Brian Fletcher writer, historian and active member of St Alban’s Church, Epping in Sydney was appointed to the newly created Bicentennial Chair of Australian History at the University of Sydney in 1987.
 He retired in 1999 and is still an Honorary Professor in History at the University of Sydney.
-He taught history there in the 1950’s before joining the staff of the University of New South Wales and returned to Sydney University in 1973.
+He taught history there in the 1950s before joining the staff of the University of New South Wales and returned to Sydney University in 1973.
 He is a Fellow of the Australian Academy of the Humanities, of the Royal Australian Historical Society and of the Federation of Australian Historical Societies.

 Brian Fletcher is the author of ten books, three dealing with aspects of early New South Wales and two with history as a social and cultural force in Australia.
 He has also published histories of the Royal Agricultural Society of New South Wales and the Rotary Club of Sydney (of which he is a member and Paul Harris Fellow).
-In December 2007 he released Magnificent Obsession, The Story of the Mitchell Library, Sydney with Allen Unwin.
+In December 2007 he released Magnificent Obsession, The Story of the Mitchell Library, Sydney with Allen & Unwin.

-In recent years Brian Fletcher has spent considerable time researching on and writing about the history of Anglicanism in Australia.
+In recent years Brian has spent considerable time researching and writing about the history of Anglicanism in Australia.
 His particular interest is in bringing out the contribution which Anglicanism has made to the shaping of Australia.
 He has delivered two named lectures on aspects of Anglicanism, both of which have been published, has produced several articles and contributed chapter to three books.